forumone/nextjs-project/README.md

 6. Run `ddev setup-drupal`

-7. Go through the rest of the `build process`
+7. Copy `.env.local.example` to `.env.local` and fill in the variables

 ### Assuming Forum One hosted project,